 DC office internships are available during the fall, spring, and summer months of the year.
 In Seattle, internships are available on a rolling basis throughout the year.
 It is important that you apply early as there are generally more applicants than available positions.
 Both college students and recent graduates are eligible for DC internships.
-Seattle office internships are offered only to currently enrolled students.
+Seattle office internships are offered only to currently enrolled students who have completed a minimum of one year of college.
 Those interested in applying for an internship should submit the following information as a complete packet:

 A current resume including 2 references; and,

 The year and school term or the dates you would like to intern.

 Upon completing the application packet, please e-mail, fax or mail the packet to the appropriate person listed below at the office in which you would like to intern:

 1809 7th Avenue, Suite 409